Jarrah

-Much of the Jarrah on the Darling plateau is affected by Phytophthora Dieback.
-This is a water and soil borne, fungal root infection which restricts the movement of water and nutrients from the roots to the crown.
+Much of the Jarrah on the Darling plateau is affected by Phytophthora cinnamomi Dieback.
+This is a water and soil-borne mould which enters the roots, restricting their ability to take up water and nutrients from the soil and their movement to the crown.
 Jarrah and other vulnerable species consequently “die back” from the top.
-To reduce the spread of Dieback, many roads and tracks are closed to vehicles.
+To reduce the spread of Dieback, many forest roads and tracks are closed to vehicles.
 The pathogen can be suppressed, but not eradicated, by the application of phosphite, a fungicide.

 Ref: